Last Updated: September 28th, 2020

 How We Collect and Use Other Information

-- Through your browser or device: Certain information is collected by most browsers and/or through your devices, such as your Media Access Control (MAC) address, device type, screen resolution, operating system version and internet browser type and version.
-We use this information to ensure Sites function properly, for fraud detection and prevention, and security purposes.
+- Through your browser or device: Certain information is collected by most browsers and/or through your devices, such as your Media Access Control (MAC) address, device type, screen resolution, operating system version, and internet browser type and version.
+We use this information to ensure Sites function properly, for fraud detection and prevention, and for security purposes.

 - Using cookies: Cookies are pieces of information stored directly on the device you are using.
 Cookies we use do not contain or capture unencrypted Personal Information.
 Cookies allow us to collect information such as browser type, time spent on the Site, pages visited, language preferences, and your relationship with us.
-We use the information for security purposes, to facilitate navigation (i.e. to store your account information between sessions), to display information more effectively, to personalize/tailor your experience while engaging with us, and to recognize your device to allow your use of our online products and services.
+We use the information for security purposes, to facilitate navigation (i.e., to store your account information between sessions), to display information more effectively, to personalize/tailor your experience while engaging with us, and to recognize your device to allow your use of our online products and services.

-Other technologies including pixel tags, web beacons, and clear GIFs: These may be used in connection with some Site pages, downloadable mobile applications and HTML-formatted email messages to measure the effectiveness of our communications, the success of our marketing campaigns, to compile statistics about usage and response rates, for fraud detection and prevention, for security purposes, for advertising, and to assist us in resolving account holders’ questions regarding use of our Site.
+Other technologies, including pixel tags, web beacons, and clear GIFs: These may be used in connection with some Site pages, downloadable mobile applications, and HTML-formatted email messages to measure the effectiveness of our communications, the success of our marketing campaigns, to compile statistics about usage and response rates, for fraud detection and prevention, for security purposes, for advertising, and to assist us in resolving account holders’ questions regarding the use of our Site.
 Please see our Advertising section below for more information regarding our use of other technologies.

-- Third-Party Web Beacons: We may use third-party web beacons from Yahoo! to help analyze where visitors go and what they do while visiting our Site.
-Yahoo! may also use anonymous information about your visits to this and other websites in order to improve its products and services and provide advertisements about goods and services of interest to you.
-If you would like more information about this practice and to know your choices about not having this information used by Yahoo, click here.
+- Third-Party Web Beacons: We may use third-party web beacons from Yahoo! help analyze where visitors go and what they do while visiting our Site.
+Yahoo! may also use anonymous information about your visits to this and other websites to improve its products and services and provide advertisements about goods and services of interest to you.
+If you would like more information about this practice and know your choices about not having this information used by Yahoo, click here.

-- Present tailored ads to you including:
+- Present tailored ads to you, including:

-- Banner ads and splash ads and other mobility applications
+- Banner ads and splash ads, and other mobility applications

 - Email, postal mail, and telemarketing, and,